Nijeesh-bit/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS
-By this we have verified the truth table of JK and SR using verilog.
+By this we have verified the truth table of JK flip flop and SR flip flop using verilog.